Keeping your Baby and Toddler Cool During Summer in Japan

 • Cooling stroller pad/seat liner

 These are similar to the cooling mattress pads and are supposed to keep your child cool when they’re in the stroller.
-You don’t need to cool it in the fridge/freezer or anything in advance, just attach it to the stroller and wash when needed.
+You don’t need to cool it in the fridge/freezer or anything in advance, just attach it to the stroller and wash it when needed.
 We bought ours from Nitori.

 • Airy clothing and hats